 At this point you can visit https://mysite.com and run the famous five-minute WordPress installer.
 But don't stop here — the next sections are where the real configuration happens.

-Step 3: WordPress-specific security blocks
+Step 3: WordPress-specific blocks

 deny all;